fostroll/mordl/doc/README_BASICS.md

 * [FEATS](https://github.com/fostroll/mordl/blob/master/doc/README_FEATS.md):
 `FeatTagger()`, `FeatsJointTagger()` and `FeatsSeparateTagger()`

-First of all, we need to create the tagger object.
+First of all, you need to create the tagger object.
 For example, to create a part-of-speech tagger:
 ```python
 tagger = UposTagger()